The site crawl rate

 The site crawl rate is the number of requests per second that the robot sends to your site.

 The optimal crawl rate is calculated using algorithms so that the robot can load the maximum number of pages without overloading the server.
-Therefore, the Trust Yandex option in the section in Yandex.Webmaster is turned on by default.
+This is why the Trust Yandex option is turned on by default on the page in Yandex.Webmaster.

 Changing the crawl rate